EdwinVW/dapr-workshop/Assignment06/step-by-step.md

        value: mqtt://localhost:1883
      - name: topic
        value: trafficcontrol/entrycam
+   scopes:
+     - trafficcontrolservice
    ```

    As you can see, you specify the binding type MQTT (`bindings.mqtt`) and you specify in the `metadata` how to connect to the Mosquitto server container you started in step 2 (running on localhost on port `1883`).
 Also the topic to use is configured in metadata: `trafficcontrol/entrycam`.
+In the `scopes` section, you specify that only the TrafficControlService should subscribe to the MQTT topic.

 Important to note with bindings is the `name` of the binding.
 This name must be the same as the name of the web API URL you want to be called on your service.
 In your case this is `/entrycam`.